Husnain56/Chess/README.md

 --> If you just want to play the game ,you can just download the Play Game folder from here and then:

-Play Game Folder -> run the chess game.exe file :)
+Run the chess game.exe file in that folder :)

 # INSTALLATION